didiooi/beginnersguideML/README.md

 2. Data Science and its tools is **NOT magic**!
 You should remain skeptical and vigilant.
 Good data and proper internal validation is required.

 ## Questions
 Yes, this is what I decided to do on a Sunday morning after receiving requests from friends on how they can get started in the AI field over the last few weeks, so forgive any grammatical errors.
-Do let me know if you have any questions, at didi.ooi@bristol.ac.uk or at message me at [LinkedIn](https://www.linkedin.com/in/didiooi).
+Do let me know if you have any questions, at didi.ooi@bristol.ac.uk or message me at [LinkedIn](https://www.linkedin.com/in/didiooi).